Draymond Green: First championship (2014–2015)

 With the Warriors' resurgence in 2014–15, along with it came the breakthrough the Warriors were hoping for from Green.
 With David Lee out of the Warriors' lineup with a hamstring injury to begin the season, Green was promoted to the starting lineup as his replacement at power forward.
 Over the first seven games of the season, Green averaged 13.6 points per game as the Warriors fell to a 5–2 record after losing two games in a row on November 9 and 11.
 In response to the two-game losing streak, the Warriors went on a 16-game winning streak with the help of Green as he averaged 13.3 points per game over the streak, including a career-high 31 points on December 6 in a 112–102 win over the Chicago Bulls.

 On January 2, 2015, Green recorded his first career triple-double with 16 points, 11 rebounds and 13 assists in a 126–105 win over the Toronto Raptors.
 He went on to finish runner-up in both the Defensive Player of the Year Award and the Most Improved Player Award.
-Green capped off a great season with an NBA championship and a triple-double in Game 6 of the NBA Finals, playing a center position role in place of Andrew Bogut.
+Green capped off a great season with an NBA championship and a triple-double in Game 6 of the NBA Finals, posting 16 points, 11 rebounds, and 10 assists, while playing a center role in place of Andrew Bogut.
 He became just the sixth player in NBA history to record a triple-double in an NBA Finals clinching game, joining Magic Johnson, Larry Bird, James Worthy, Tim Duncan and LeBron James.